 This course goes beyond the basics required by the New York State Regents curriculum for Earth Science.
 It provides for a deeper investigation of all topics and units.
 Topics include, but are not limited to, measuring the earth, earth motions, energy, seasons, weather, water, energy and climate, erosion and deposition, and geologic history.
-Laboratory component is required.
+Students are required to fulfill the laboratory component and to take the NYS Regents Exam upon completion of the course.